-Set up Linodes
+2. Set up Linodes

-You need a place to maintain all the content that makes up your website—HTML, javascript, CSS, images, etc. This is what we call an origin server.
 The Akamai edge network communicates with your origin server during client requests, grabs all of your website content, and holds it in cache for quick access to future requests.
-Here, you'll create compute instances ("Linodes") to act as virtual origin servers.
+This step of the tutorial shows you how to create compute instances (Linodes) with Akamai Cloud to act as virtual origin servers.

 High availability

-1. Store Linode details
+1. Store Linode instance details

 Linode plan types